 What is a Credit Score?

 A credit score is a number representative of an individual’s financial and credit standing and ability to obtain financial assistance from lenders.
 Lenders use the credit score to assess a prospective borrower’s qualification for a loan and the specific terms of the loan.
 Essentially, it is used to determine the borrower’s ability to pay back the borrowed amount in due time.
-The credit score assessment is provided by a consumer credit report agency such as Equifax and TransUnion Canada.
+The credit score assessment is provided by a consumer credit reporting agency such as Equifax or TransUnion.

 Who Uses Credit Scores?